2023/24 YF Election Timeline and Code of Practice

 - Names of participants, including YF members, may be included in the video description.

-- No original tweets from the YF account will contain any YF member's name or personal handle: except from tweets announcing the outcome of the election, or contests such as quizzes, raffles etc. Tweets will also not include event posters which contain the name or image of YF members (event posters which include name/image of external speakers will continue to be permissible). *Update 13 October: YF members who are not running as candidates may now be included once again.
-Candidates who aren't elected after 29 October will be included once again.
-Black History Month and ACE Awareness Week events will also be exempt from this rule.
+- No original posts from the YF account will contain any YF member's personal handle if they are standing for election to the YF Executive in 2023-24: except posts announcing the outcome of the election, or contests such as quizzes, raffles etc. However, their name may be mentioned in the text of the post.
+Posts will also not include event posters that contain the name or image of YF members standing for election (event posters that include names/images of external speakers and other members will continue to be permissible).

-- Events that YF members organise and create will be promoted in the usual manner, without the use of names or personal twitter handles but with a general text including a link to the event and the name/twitter handle of relevant YF networks/groups.
+- Events that YF members standing for election organise and create will be promoted in the usual manner, without the use of personal handles but with a general text including a link to the event and the name/X handle of relevant YF networks/groups and members not standing.
+However, the organiser will be allowed to mention their name in the text of the post.

 - Access to YF accounts will stay with the Exec members or networks/groups which currently administer them and will be monitored by the Returning Officer.

-- If there is a breach of election comms rules, the Returning Officer will alert the relevant person.
+- If there is a breach of purdah, the Returning Officer will alert the relevant person.
 If the breach is serious and/or no action is taken to resolve it, the Returning Officer will become the sole admin of the account.

 Facebook, Instagram and LinkedIn:

-- Group photos which include YF members will be permitted, as long as they are not intended to promote or express support for any particular candidate/s.
+- Group photos that include YF members will be permitted, as long as they are not intended to promote or express support for any particular candidate/s.

 - All Networks with these accounts should give admin rights to the YF Chair as Returning Officer if they have not already done so.

-- If there is a breach of the election comms rules, the Returning Officer will alert the relevant person.
+- If there is a breach of pre-election rules, the Returning Officer will alert the relevant person.
 If the breach is serious and/or no action is taken to resolve it, the Returning Officer will become the sole admin of the account.
+Please note that any perceived breaches must be reported to the Returning Officer.